ntk148v/til/amazon/courses/aws-saa-c03/README.md

         - IP addresses - must be private
       - Multiple applications on the same machine (ex: containers)
       - Routing tables to different target groups.
-      - Fit for microservices & container-based application.
+      - Fit for microservices and container-based application.
       - Port mapping feature to redirect to a dynamic port in ECS.
       - Latency ~ 400ms
     - Network Load Balancer (v2):